amritmage/magento-2-category-best-selling/README.md

 ## Main Functionalities
-Show Best seller products of categories on category page
+This module will allow showing 4 best seller products on category page of that particular category

 ## Installation
 \* = in production please use the `--keep-generated` option